Skip to main content

 Pre-requisites: Admission into the Occupational Therapy Program

-OT 510 Kinesiology & Biomechanics (4 credits) The focus of this course is the study of normal functional human anatomy (muscle origins, insertions, innervations, actions) applied to the principles of kinesiology.
+OT 510 Kinesiology & Occupational Analysis (4 credits) The focus of this course is the study of normal functional human anatomy (muscle origins, insertions, innervations, actions) applied to the principles of kinesiology.
 Biomechanical forces as they act upon the body will be incorporated into this study of normal movement and occupational performance.
 Students will gain experience and beginning skills in the analysis of normal movement in the context of occupations.

 Pre-requisites: Admission into the Occupational Therapy program